rumca-js/crawler-buddy/README.md

 Repository contains various crawling scripts.
 All start with 'crawl' prefix.

 They can be manually called to see if crawling method works at all.

+This repository provides the following programs:
+ - script\_server: An HTTP crawling server.
+ - yafr: An RSS feed reader
+ - page\_props: A script for retrieving page properties.

 # Script server CLI